courtzc/MTRN4110PhaseC_Testing/README.md

 `path = 'C:\\Users\\Court\\source\\repos\MTRN4110PhaseC\\tests'`

+Change the number of worlds variable to be however many worlds you want to test. i.e.

+`x = 7`

 ### Change project_function_code.py
 Export your ipynb notebook into a python script (it's an option in vscode command palette).
 Copy the content into the file `project_function_code.py`, which looks like this: